Supercharge your research with the power of LoopSeq single-molecule, long-read Transcriptome sequencing.

 RNASeq kits based on short read technology requires you to only choose between abundance counting or transcript assembly.

-Unique isoform detection had required yet another run on a long-read sequencer.
+Until now unique isoform detection had required yet another run on a long-read sequencer.

-LoopSeq Transcriptome kits and services are first solution that provides both transcript counting and phasing for mRNA using short-reads on Illumina sequencers.
+LoopSeq Transcriptome kits and services are the first solution that provides both transcript counting and phasing for mRNA using short-reads on Illumina sequencers.

 With significantly reduced error rates compared to those of PacBio and ONT, Loop’s solution allows researchers to accurately determine not only transcript abundance but also unique isoforms.